mediasp/hold/README.txt

 Persistence
 ===========

-A library geared towards separating persistence concerns from data model classes.
+A ruby library geared towards separating persistence concerns from data model classes.
 It includes:

 - Generic repository-style persistence interfaces for a variety of data structures, from just a simple persistence Cell, to an ArrayCell, an ObjectCell, a HashRepository, to an IdentityHashRepository, which persists objects keyed by an identity property and matches the interface of many data stores.
 - In-memory example implementations of these interfaces